Safi Morocco Travel Guide

 Always ask about ingredients to avoid issues.

 Dining at the fish market area is a distinct Safi experience.
-Choose your fresh fish directly from vendors, then take it to nearby stalls for immediate grilling for a small fee.
+Select your fresh fish directly from vendors, then take it to nearby stalls for immediate grilling for a small fee.

-For the freshest and most affordable seafood, head to the stalls near the Safi port.
+For the freshest and most affordable seafood, make your way to the stalls near the Safi port.
 Pick your fish directly.

 Organized cooking classes are less frequent than in major tourist cities.
 Inquire with your riad or guesthouse.